tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 To understand the enemy in all its gory depth, we first have to get an image in our minds of what a virus actually is.
 Viruses are a huge topic and have a whole academic field in their own right.

 But don't worry, we won't spend all day here!
-We only need a 30-second blitz worth of it here.
+We only need a 30-second blitz worth of it.

 It might come as a surprise to you that, in spite of being the most populous type of biological entity, viruses are considered to be neither alive nor dead!
 The basic components of a virus when it is not inside a cell (this is called a *virion*, an unemployed virus) are simple to understand.
 A cartoon structure is down here.